 The protocol was developed by the International Organisation for Standardisation (ISO) as an International Workshop Agreement (IWA) on the initiative of Global Organic Textile Standard (GOTS), Organic Cotton Accelerator (OCA) and Textile Exchange.
 The aim is to be able to apply an official, standardised GMO testing protocol for textiles from organic cultivation.
 According to this, all organic cotton must be free of genetic engineering, whereas conventional cotton permits the use of genetic engineering.
 In mid-February 2021, the initiators of the ISO/IWA 32:2019 protocol published an overview of the 14 testing laboratories worldwide that are permitted to carry out tests in accordance with the protocol's requirements, including the German testing service provider Hohenstein.

 However, the Hohenstein experts have also developed their own molecular biological detection systems in order to be able to test genetically modified cotton at all critical points along the entire value chain - from raw cotton to yarns and fabrics to finished end products.
-The screening thus allows complete traceability throughout the entire textile chain with clear yes/no statements about GMO-free cotton or textiles.
-As a member institute of the OEKO-TEX® Association, Hohenstein also screens textiles for genetically modified organisms as part of the STANDARD 100 by OEKO-TEX® certification.
+Once we have been able to extract DNA, the screening allows full traceability throughout the textile chain with clear yes/no statements about GMO-free cotton or textiles.
+As a member institute of the OEKO-TEX® Association, Hohenstein also screens textiles for genetically modified organisms as part of the OEKO-TEX® STANDARD 100 certification.
 If the requirements are met, the articles can be advertised here with the claims "organic cotton", "biological cotton" or "GMO not detectable".

 Manufacturers, brands and retailers, but also certification organisations, benefit from complete analytical evidence all the way to the end product: consumers can be confident that no genetically modified cotton could be detected in the articles they buy.
 This is because up to now most organic certifications either do not include any obligatory laboratory tests at all or only random sample tests on cotton seeds.